ganchev-alex/forex-flow/README.md

 ![Poster](documentation/poster.png)

+---

 ### 💻 Tech Stack & Process of Development

 This is a solo project, with all design, logic, and implementation completed independently.
 Below is an overview of the tools and technologies used:

-UI/UX Design

-XAML (WPF UI layout & styling)

 #### Desktop Application (Frontend + Logic)

-.NET (C#)
+- .NET (C#)

-WPF (Windows Presentation Foundation)
+- WPF (Windows Presentation Foundation)
+- XAML (WPF UI layout & styling)

-MVVM Design Pattern
+- MVVM Design Pattern

-INotifyPropertyChanged, ICommand for ViewModel bindings
+- INotifyPropertyChanged, ICommand for ViewModel bindings

 #### Backend & Data Access

-Entity Framework
+- Entity Framework

-SQLite
+- SQLite

-Repository Pattern + Unit of Work
+- Repository Pattern + Unit of Work

-LINQ for querying data
+- LINQ for querying data

 ### 📑 Detailed Overview & Documentation